fosscell/gitworkshop/gitman.md

 	git commit -m "sample_commit"
 		Commit the changes made in the staged file(s) with the message "sample_commit"

+	git commit -a -m "sample commit"
+		Commit changes made in all the files currently being tracked

 status - To print details regarding the changes made in the repository's directory